Connect with others who understand.

 • Doesn’t improve after a reasonable period of treatment

 Above all, trust your gut.
-If you have any concerns or lingering doubts, schedule an appointment with your doctor to determine the cause of your breast rash.
-It’s always better to be safer than sorry.
+If you have any concerns about any unusual symptoms or skin changes on your breast, schedule an appointment with your doctor to determine the cause of your breast rash.

 Talk With Others Who Understand